-- 1. NFs pay their own expenses except as belowper the following.
+- 1. NFs pay their own expenses except as per the following.
 At stand-alone Para Dressage Championships the OC may offer to cover accommodation, three (3) meals/day, stabling, fodder and travel allowance for Athletes, Grooms (one groom to each two Horses), Chefs d'Equipe and team veterinarians.
 For multi-discipline Championships please refer to article 100.1 of the FEI GRs. - 2.
-OCs may offer to cover the living and accommodation expenses of one (1) groom to each two (2) Horses.
-Grooms must belong to the official Teams.
-Any additional grooms are the responsibility of the relevant NF. - 23.
-OCs are responsible for transportation and living expenses of all FEI Para Dressage International Officials, which includes the Judges, Classifiers, Members of the Appeal Committee, Foreign Technical Delegates and Chief Stewards.
+OCs are responsible for transportation and living expenses of all FEI Para Dressage International Officials, which includes the Judges, Classifiers, Foreign Technical Delegates and Chief Stewards.